-Technology is rapidly expanding in the eCommerce, 3PL and retail industries.
+Technology is rapidly expanding in the e-commerce, 3PL and retail industries.

-With proper inventory management human error will be reduced, costs will be minimized and inventory will be synchronized across multiple channels.
+With proper inventory management technology, human error will be reduced, costs will be minimized and inventory will be synchronized across multiple channels.

-Now is the time to reign in your inventory management.
+Now is the time to rein in your inventory management.
 It will save you time, hassle and — more importantly — money.
 Choose the techniques that work for you, invest in the right software and be wary of the obstacles.